Locations:

 Symptoms and Causes

-• Difficulty breathing (respiratory distress).
+• Difficulty breathing (respiratory distress)

-• Low oxygen levels in the blood.
+• Low oxygen levels in your baby’s blood

-• Pauses in breathing
+• Pauses in breathing (apnea)

 Advertisement